CiscoDevNet/terraform-provider-intersight/website/docs/d/vnic_fc_adapter_policy.html.markdown

 ---
+subcategory: "vnic"
 layout: "intersight"
 page_title: "Intersight: intersight_vnic_fc_adapter_policy"
-sidebar_current: "docs-intersight-data-source-vnic-fc-adapter-policy"
 description: |-
   A Fibre Channel Adapter policy governs the host-side behavior of the adapter, including how the adapter handles traffic.
 You can enable FCP Error Recovery, change the default settings of Queues and Interrupt handling for performance enhancement.
 ---

-# Data Source: intersight_vnic._fc_adapter_policy
+# Data Source: intersight_vnic_fc_adapter_policy
 A Fibre Channel Adapter policy governs the host-side behavior of the adapter, including how the adapter handles traffic.
 You can enable FCP Error Recovery, change the default settings of Queues and Interrupt handling for performance enhancement.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
 * `description`:(string) Description of the policy.
 * `error_detection_timeout`:(int) Error Detection Timeout, also referred to as EDTOV, is the number of milliseconds to wait before the system assumes that an error has occurred.
 * `io_throttle_count`:(int) The maximum number of data or control I/O operations that can be pending for the virtual interface at one time.
 If this value is exceeded, the additional I/O operations wait in the queue until the number of pending I/O operations decreases and the additional operations can be processed.